ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 Examples of eligible entities are:

-- a PID, defined in [](#RFC7285), that has a provider defined human-readable abstract identifier defined by an ALTO network map, which maps a PID to a set of ipv4 and ipv6 addresses;
+- a PID, defined in [](#RFC7285), that has a provider defined human-readable abstract identifier specified by an ALTO network map, which maps a PID to a set of ipv4 and ipv6 addresses;
 - an autonomous system (AS), that has an AS number (ASN) as its identifier and maps to a set of ipv4 and ipv6 addresses;